FriendlyUser/vuepress-theme-cool/README.md

  1. The theme was refactored completely to inherit from the base vuepress theme.
     Make sure to install the V1 for vuepress `yarn install --global vuepress@next`

- 2. Get the beta version of the theme (soon to be non beta)
+ 2. Get the latest version of the theme
     ```js
-    yarn install -D vuepress-theme-cool@1.0.3-beta
+    yarn install -D vuepress-theme-cool
     ```

   3. Set up `.vuepress/config.js`.
 A minimual setup is below, note that mermaid does not need to be included as a plugin.